ckeditor/ckeditor4-docs/docs/guide/dev/integration/angular/README.md

 ## Choosing the Editor Type

-By default, starting from stable `1.0.0` version, the CKEditor 4 Angular component creates a {@link guide/dev/framed/README classic editor}.
+By default, starting from the stable `1.0.0` version, the CKEditor 4 Angular component creates a {@link guide/dev/framed/README classic editor}.
 To create an editor with a {@link features/uitypes/README#floating-user-interface floating UI}, change the `type` property to `inline`:

 ```html
 <ckeditor